 - The reserve classification converts Indicated Mineral Resources to Probable Mineral Reserves within the pit design.
-There is no Measured Resources category in the Mineral Resources model, and Inferred Mineral Resources are not considered ore when calculating the Mineral Reserves; - The mining recovery is 100% within the pit design; - The Mineral Resources were not diluted (see Section 14 for reconciliation data).
-Internal dilution included in the Mineral Resource estimate is considered adequate; - The Mineral Reserves estimate assumes that mining operations will continue to use the current Marigold mining methods, as described in Section 16; and - The estimated cut-off grade was 0.0019 oz/st payable Au or 0.065 g/t payable Au (Au assay factored for recovery, royalty and net proceeds).
+There is no Measured Resources category in the Mineral Resources model, and Inferred Mineral Resources are not considered ore when calculating the Mineral Reserves; - The mining recovery is 100% within the pit design; - The Mineral Resources were not diluted (see Section 11 for reconciliation data).
+Internal dilution included in the Mineral Resource estimate is considered adequate; - The Mineral Reserves estimate assumes that mining operations will continue to use the current Marigold mining methods, as described in Section 13; and - The estimated cut-off grade was 0.0019 oz/st payable Au or 0.065 g/t payable Au (Au assay factored for recovery, royalty and net proceeds).

-SSR is unaware of any current environmental, permitting, legal, title, taxation, socio-economic, marketing, political, or other relevant factors that could materially affect the Mineral Reserves estimate as at 31 December 2021.
+The Marigold21TRS QPs are unaware of any current environmental, permitting, legal, title, taxation, socio-economic, marketing, political, or other relevant factors that could materially affect the Mineral Reserves estimate as at 31 December 2021 presented in Table 12.1.

-15.1 Mineral Reserves Estimate
+12.1 Mineral Reserves Estimate